 Ideas for Marketing a Veterinary Practice Successfully

 There is virtually no business that has no competition.
-Even small-town veterinary practices are feeling the competitive challenges.
+Even your average small-town veterinary practice are feeling the competitive challenges.
 One thing is for sure, the hardest thing to see is a viable, vibrant practice slowly eroding.
 Erode it will if you are not putting marketing first.

 What is the Best and Most Inexpensive Way to Advertise a Veterinary Practice Today?